palomapiot/metahate/DATASHEET.md

 - **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?** *(If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions.)*

-  Yes, the dataset will be distributed under a Apache License 2.0 license.
+  Yes, the dataset will be distributed under an Apache License 2.0 license.

 - **Have any third parties imposed IP-based or other restrictions on the data associated with the instances?** *(If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms, as well as any fees associated with these restrictions.)*